 Non-BGCC/PNSW paddlers are welcome to participate.
 However, for insurance purposes, they must to pay a $20 single event entry fee.
-This is a mandatory AC/PNSW requirement.
+This is a mandatory PA/PNSW requirement.

 The timekeeper is the final arbiter on whether it is safe to conduct timetrials.
 Lifejackets are mandatory during winter for all paddlers.

 There are two distances to choose from for time-trials on the Molonglo River:

 - 2 laps (approx. 9.4 km) Start time 9:00 a.m.

 - 1 lap (approx. 4.7 km) Start time 9:05 a.m.